OSHA Compliance Plans: What You Need to Know

-Hendershot, Cannon & Hisey, P.C. is recognized nationally for our work in complex and high stakes areas of law, including OSHA, business law, health care, construction, litigation, and more.
+Hendershot, Cowart & Hisey, P.C. is recognized nationally for our work in complex and high stakes areas of law, including OSHA, business law, health care, construction, litigation, and more.
 With decades of collective years in practice, our award-winning attorneys know the common missteps employers make when creating compliance plans, as well as the severe consequences which often accompany those mistakes.
 Our knowledge of OSHA laws and experience in OSHA citation defense provides insight employers can leverage when drafting and implementing plans that align with relevant OSHA regulations, changing standards and regulatory developments, and the issues regulators most commonly look for, cite, and use as a basis for disciplinary action.

-Whether you need assistance with creating a customized OSHA compliance plan for your business, preparing for an inspection, or defending against citations and penalties, Hendershot, Cannon & Hisey, P.S. is here to help.
+Whether you need assistance with creating a customized OSHA compliance plan for your business, preparing for an inspection, or defending against citations and penalties, Hendershot, Cowart & Hisey, P.S. is here to help.
 Our Texas OSHA attorneys serve employers throughout Houston and the state of Texas, as well as states nationwide.

 Learn more about working with our firm on your OSHA compliance matter by calling (713) 489-2028 or contacting us online.